Website Approval Process

 - Build the site

-- Pre-go live check done by Web and Digital Team
+- Pre-go live check done by Web Operations Team (depending on the size of the site and our workload, allow 1-2 weeks)

 - Any edits are discussed/sent back to your team

-- Site is sent to our developer team to be made live
+- Once edits are made, the site is sent to our developer team to be made live (allow 1-2 days)

 - Site goes live

-Checklist to consider before sending a completed site to the Web and Digital Team:
+Checklist to consider before sending a completed site to the Web Operations Team: